WooCommerce VS Shopify In-Depth Comparison

 Though, a WooCommerce plugin is highly customizable.
 You can customize it exactly to your taste, and can as well integrate extensions to it to improve functionality.

-Shopify, founded in 2004, is an all-in-one solution for e-commerce business.
+Shopify, founded in 2004, is an all-in-one solution for e-commerce businesses.
 It removes the need to host a website, as every technical side of running a store online, including payment options, is taken care of.

 However, it’s the duty of store owners to design their stores either by using Shopify themes or working with a designer.

 That said, let’s compare WooCommerce vs Shopify and see how they differ from each other.

 Shopify vs WooCommerce: An In-depth Comparison